Nebo Colliery

 1954 – January, the proposal to connect with the Mt Kembla furnace shaft is abandoned as the old Mt Kembla mine workings are considered to be a contributing factor in the Nebo #3 Seam roof instability problem.
 (Rogers, B.)

-1954 – October, a decision is made to sink 2 x 6 ft diameter shafts by Calyx drill and fit each with a fan.
+1954 – October, a decision is made to sink 2 x 6 ft. diameter shafts by Calyx drill and fit each with a fan.
 (Rogers, B.)

-1954 – Nebo Calyx Shaft #1 is commenced 26th Nov, 1954 & completed 26th April, 1955.
-Surface to roof of #3 Seam (149.50m).
-(BHPB)
+1954 – Nebo Calyx Shaft #1 commenced 26-11-1954 & completed 26-4-1955.

-Nebo #2 Calyx Shaft – 14/09/2002
+Nebo #1 Calyx Shaft – 14/09/2002 (Sheldrill)

-1955 - Nebo Calyx Shaft #2 is commenced 21st July, 1955 & completed 28th October 1955.
+1955 - Nebo Calyx Shaft #2 commenced 21-07-1955 & completed 28-10-1955.
 Surface to roof of #3 Seam (148.819m).
-(BHPB)
+(BHPB Illawarra Coal Geological Records)

-Nebo #1 Calyx Shaft and fan – 7/09/2005
+Nebo #2 Calyx Shaft and fan – 7/09/2005 (Sheldrill)

 Both Nebo Calyx Shafts were steel lined and originally equipped with 69” Hi-Flow “K” Series axial flow fans.

-1957 - Shuttle cars introduced
+1957 - Shuttle cars introduced underground.

 1958 – Fatality, 7th May – L. Williams, Mechanical Fitter (DoMAR 1958)